yikayiyo/ex_py/README.md

 # ex_py
-some notes and code when read the book --learn python the hard work
+There are some notes and code when i learn python